Example: [Collected via e-mail, October 2011]

 While many who read it were quick to conclude the wife had fabricated what she believed was a likely cover story to help

 This wild tale of movie viewership gone wickedly awry wasn't an actual news story.
-It was instead a humor piece presented to the public at large on 4 May 2010 by the Brazilian satirical news site Sensacionalista, a publication whose slogan translates as "The newspaper exempt from truth."
+It was instead a humor piece presented to the public at large on

 In the original Sensacionalista leg pull, which was written in Portuguese, the trusting American soldier's name was rendered as "Erick Jhonson" (note the unusual spelling of the first name and wild misspelling of the surname, errors that later pranksters would correct by changing the GI's name to "Erik Johnson").